Peggy Lee: Early life

 In 1939, Lee was hired to perform regularly at The Powers Hotel in Fargo, and toured with both the Sev Olson and the Will Osborne Orchestras.
 She was also again broadcasting at WDAY.

 When Lee returned to California in 1940, she took a job singing at The Doll House in Palm Springs.
 There, she developed her trademark sultry purr, having decided to compete with the noisy crowd with subtlety rather than volume.

-Peggy Lee, famous for her sultry singing voice, featured in a cigarette ad in 1953.
+Lee, famous for her sultry singing voice, featured in a cigarette ad in 1953.

 I knew I couldn't sing over them, so I decided to sing under them.
 The more noise they made, the more softly I sang.
 When they discovered they couldn't hear me, they began to look at me.
 Then, they began to listen.
 As I sang, I kept thinking, "softly with feeling".
 The noise dropped to a hum; the hum gave way to silence.
 I had learned how to reach and hold my audience—softly, with feeling.

 While performing at The Doll House, Lee met Frank Bering, the owner of the Ambassador East and West in Chicago.
 He offered her a gig at the Buttery Room, a nightclub in the Ambassador Hotel West.
 There, she was noticed by bandleader Benny Goodman.
 According to Lee:

 Benny's then-fiancée, Lady Alice Duckworth, came into the Buttery, and she was very impressed.
 So the next evening, she brought Benny in, because they were looking for a replacement for Helen Forrest.
 And although I didn't know, I was it.
 He was looking at me strangely, I thought, but it was just his preoccupied way of looking.
 I thought that he didn't like me at first, but it just was that he was preoccupied with what he was hearing.

 She joined his band in August 1941 and made her first recording, singing "Elmer's Tune".
 Lee stayed with the Benny Goodman Orchestra for two years.